Congratulations on being admitted to UNF!

 - After completing the four assessments, click the “Combine Assessments” link and select the “Assessments” you want to combine for a list of potential occupations for the Pre-Orientation Advising Questionnaire

-After you complete New Student Orientation, an advisor will reach out to you via your UNF email to schedule an advising appointment by Zoom or telephone.
+At your virtual New Student Orientation our staff will help you set up your academic advising appointment.
 During this advising appointment you will be able to discuss your initial academic goals and your advisor will assist you with identifying appropriate courses.
 Your advisor will build an academic plan and lift your New Student Orientation hold so that you can register for courses (as long as all of your other holds are cleared).